Everything you need to know about Safe Passage -- For all other questions, explore our site or call our helpline.

 I have pets that I'm worried about.
 Can I bring them with me?

 We understand!
-While we cannot currently accomodate pets at the shelter, we have volunteers who will provide your pets with foster care for the duration of your stay.
+While we cannot currently accommodate pets at the shelter, we have volunteers who will provide your pets with foster care for the duration of your stay.
 Please let the helpline know of any special animal needs you may have before coming to the shelter.

-I don't speak very much english.
+I don't speak very much English.
 Will that keep me from getting the care I need?

 Absolutely not.
-We have a spanish-speaking staff member who will be happy to help you, and for all other languages, we have access to a translation service.
+We have a Spanish-speaking staff member who will be happy to help you, and for all other languages, we have access to a translation service.
 We won't let a language barrier keep you from being safe!